ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Experiment Details

 \section{Experiment Details}

 \paragraph{Baselines}

-For CQL, SAC and AWAC, we use the implementation provided by \cite{seno2022d3rlpy}: \url{https://github.com/takuseno/d3rlpy} with default hyperparameters.
-For CQL-N and SAC-N, we keep the default setting from the CQL and SAC experiments other than the ensemble size N. For Balanced Replay (BR), as the official implementation provided by the author of \cite{lee2022offline} does not contain the offline pre-training part, we implement Balanced Replay based on d3rlpy.
-For LAPO-N, we extend the official implementation provided by the author of \cite{chen2022latent}: \url{https://github.com/pcchenxi/LAPO-offlineRL} to easily adjust the size of ensemble.
-For PEX and IQL, we use the original implementation provided by the author of \cite{zhang2023policy}: \url{https://github.com/Haichao-Zhang/PEX}.
+For CQL, SAC and AWAC, we use the implementation provided by~\cite{seno2022d3rlpy}: \url{https://github.com/takuseno/d3rlpy} with default hyperparameters.
+For CQL-N and SAC-N, we keep the default setting from the CQL and SAC experiments other than the ensemble size N. For Balanced Replay (BR), as the official implementation provided by the author of~\cite{lee2022offline} does not contain the offline pre-training part, we implement BR based on d3rlpy.
+For LAPO-N, we extend the official implementation provided by the author of~\cite{chen2022latent}: \url{https://github.com/pcchenxi/LAPO-offlineRL} to easily adjust the size of ensemble.
+For PEX and IQL, we use the original implementation provided by the author of~\cite{zhang2023policy}: \url{https://github.com/Haichao-Zhang/PEX}.
+For Cal-QL, we use the implementation provided by~\cite{tarasov2022corl}: \url{https://github.com/tinkoff-ai/CORL} with default hyperparameters.
 While we do not utilize the code provided by the original paper for certain methods, some of the our results obtained using the employed code demonstrate superior performance compared to those reported in the original paper.
-Moreover, when compared to the results provided in the original paper, our proposed E2O framework consistently outperforms them.
-We list the hyperparameters for these methods in \cref{Table:hyper}.
+Moreover, when compared to the results provided in the original paper, our proposed ENOTO framework consistently outperforms them.
+We list the hyperparameters for these methods in Table~\ref{Table:hyper}.

 \paragraph{Offline Pre-training}

 For all experiments, we conduct each algorithm for 1M training steps with 5 different seeds, following the common practice in offline RL works.
 Specifically, for the D4RL Antmaze tasks, IQL and PEX apply a reward modification by subtracting 1 from all rewards, as described in \url{https://github.com/tinkoff-ai/CORL/issues/14}.
 This modification effectively introduces a survival penalty that encourages the agent to complete the maze as quickly as possible.
 Additionally, LAPO multiplies all rewards by 100, which also enhances the distinction between the rewards for completing tasks and the rewards for unfinished tasks.
 These reward transformation techniques prove to be crucial for achieving desirable performance on the Antmaze tasks.